wsierakowski/site-snacker/README.md

 ### Orchestrator Module (`src/orchestrator/`)

-**Description**: Coordinates the entire process of fetching, converting, and processing a webpage.
+**Description**: Coordinates the entire process of fetching, converting, and processing webpages.
+Seamlessly handles both single URLs and sitemaps.

 **How it works**:
-- Takes a URL and optional configuration
+- Takes a URL or sitemap and optional configuration
+- Automatically detects input type (single URL or sitemap)
+- For single URLs: processes the page directly
-- Runs fetch, convert, and process steps in sequence
+- For sitemaps: processes all URLs in sequence
 - Handles file paths and directory creation
 - Provides detailed progress logging
 - Returns paths to all generated files
+- Tracks success/failure for each URL in sitemaps

 **Contract**:
 ```typescript